 After 200 civic engagement hours, students will present on their experience in the yearly capstone presentation.
 Where members of the NC State and local community are invited to engage with our scholars and learn from the students’ insights and experiences.

-Students with a passion for civic engagement and public service are encouraged to apply to become an Engaged Service Scholar!
-Applications will be available in fall 2018.
+Students with a passion for civic engagement and public service are encouraged to apply to become an Civically Engaged Scholar!
+Applications are available HERE and are due November 19th.
 A new community of scholars will start Spring of 2019.
-We also encourage you to attend an information session for more info: